schizoidnightmares/absurdrealms.com/anthology-i/exodus/the-kings-republic.md

 “Members of the Assembly — I give thanks to my father, His Majesty Sun King the First, for inviting me to speak before you.
 Permit me to appeal to tradition.
 Our civilization was built because a group of men bravely left their homeland in search of the unknown.
 When they discovered and settled this island, they again departed in search of greater ground, ultimately returning with new friends, who like them, had left their native land.
 Together, they became who we are now.
 Today, the world is far less a mystery than it was then.
 Since before I became a young man, I studied the known geography and recorded history of our world.
 When—if you permit me to depart, I will not be sailing into darkness.
 I will leave with the best of our warriors.
 They will accompany me at all times on my quest.
 We will travel where countless have before.
 True, there are risks, but I must think beyond myself.
 There is greater risk to everyone if I should stay.

-For many, I gather, Heaven’s Empire seems all too distant — regarded as a mere acquaintance for trade.
+“For many, I gather, Heaven’s Empire seems all too distant — regarded as a mere acquaintance for trade.
 By the time they do feel close enough to home to become a threat, it will be too late to act.

-No obstacle has impeded them.
+“No obstacle has impeded them.
 The Empire has conquered vast, inhospitable deserts, cold, rugged mountains, deep forests, and hostile jungles.
 They are conquering the Grand Savanna as we speak.
 They have conquered every people they have shared a border with.
 The badlands west of the Savanna will not pose much of a challenge, nor will the canyons beyond.
 That leaves only a small stretch of ocean to our island, which, since they regularly sail across the Far Ocean on the other side of the mainland, will have no stopping them.
 So, you see, my fellow Islanders, they will come and conquer us — unless we stop them first.”

 The son lowers to his seat as quiet whispers echo around the rotunda.
 One of the assemblymen politely requests to delay the vote so that further questions may be addressed to the son, which the father grants.
 The same assemblyman stands to speak, “Members of the Assembly — many have spoken today — most notably: His Most Gracious Majesty, His Honourable Highness, Wise Beard the Ninth, Good Ear the Eleventh, and Rigid Back the Third.
 I rarely speak to you.
 My name is Tall Column the Sixth.
 I humbly requested a delay so that any of you may ask further questions, but mainly to ask my own.
 I address this to His Honourable Highness, how do you intend to stop the Empire from conquering us?
 Surely, we cannot compete in numbers.
 Our loyal warriors of the Watchmen are well-trained but, respectfully, cannot match the resources and experience of Heaven’s Martials.”